Contents: communication tips

 Do you ever find yourself on communication autopilot?
 Getting through the day, but not being very intentional about how you’re communicating with your team?
 Or worse, in a communication rut?
 Struggling to connect, collaborate, and inspire in the way you want to?

-In our world of hybrid work, we’ve got to be masters at communicating well in a variety of environments—virtual, in-person, and hybrid.
+In our world of hybrid work, we’ve got to be adept at communicating well in a variety of environments—virtual, in-person, and hybrid.

 I recently had the chance to take a course that covered tips for doing just that, led by actors Dillon Heape and Mark Rafael, who have been in numerous films and stage productions and have also taught at organizations including the American Conservatory Theatre and the University of San Francisco.